catamphetamine/javascript-time-ago/README.md

 `Intl` is present in all modern web browsers and is absent from some of the old ones: [Internet Explorer 10, Safari 9 and iOS Safari 9.x](http://caniuse.com/#search=intl) (which can be solved using `Intl` polyfill).

 Node.js starting from `0.12` has `Intl` built-in, but only includes English locale data by default.
-If your app needs to support more locales than English on server side then you'll need to use `Intl` polyfill.
+If your app needs to support more locales than English on server side (e.g. Server-Side Rendering) then you'll need to use `Intl` polyfill.

 Applying `Intl` polyfill: